AliAlkadhim/Pythia8_SBI_Tune/code/all_params/README.md

-This code in this directory is meant to be used in lxplus in a directory where the directory `ALEPH_YODAS` is located.
+This code in this directory is meant to be used in in a directory where the directory `ALEPH_YODAS`, which contains the simulation and yoda files, is located.